wormhole-foundation/wormhole-docs/learn/faq/index.md

 NTT requires the same transceiver for all routes, limiting flexibility when deploying across EVM and non-EVM chains.
 For example, if you're deploying to Ethereum, Arbitrum, and Solana, you can't use Wormhole and Axelar as transceivers because Axelar doesn't support Solana.
 This constraint forces integrators to use a single transceiver (e.g., Wormhole) for all chains, reducing flexibility in optimizing cross-chain transfers.

-### Does the NTT manager function as an escrow account for a hubchain?
+### Does the NTT manager function as an escrow account for a hub chain?

 Yes, the NTT manager acts like an escrow account for non-transferable tokens on a hub chain.
 To manage non-transferable tokens, you would add the NTT manager to the allowlist, ensuring that only the NTT manager can hold and control the tokens as they are transferred across chains.